data-creat0r/SQL-projects/Data Warehouse Project/README.md

 ├── tests/                              # Data quality checks & validation scripts
 │
 ├── README.md                           # Project overview (this file)
-├── .gitignore                          # Git ignore rules
-└── requirements.txt                    # Dependencies/tools used in the project (if any)
 ```

 ## Stay Connected